IBM/carbon-addons-angular/README.md

 	- can GitHub CODEOWNERS help here?
 - how are new orgs and packages onboarded?
 - how are new CODEOWNERS added?
+- how are old updates to old versions handled?

 ### Contributing